wschaef/goes-architecture/architecture.md

 > **Guideline - Technical reference to user:** A unique, anonymized identifier (e.g., a UUID) can be stored in the public cloud to reference a user.
 This identifier should only be linked to personal information in the on-premises systems, not in the public cloud.

-The decision about structuring the GOES architecture into domains and choosing the target platform (on-premise or cloud) for each domain is documented here:
+The decision about structuring the GOES architecture into domains and choosing the target platform (on-premises or cloud) for each domain is documented here:
 - [ADR Mapping of domain to public cloud vs on-premise](./adrs/adr01-DomainsMapping.md)

 ## Stakeholders

-1. Application Stack developer
+- Application Stack developer
-2. Enterprise Architect
+- Enterprise Architect
-3. VP Engineering
+- VP Engineering
-4. A Business Person of the solution internal to our company
+- A Business Person of the solution internal to our company

 # Architecture Constraints